takashi2024/geostat/README.md

 * Researchgate: https://www.researchgate.net/profile/Takashi_Tanaka8

 ## Notice
 The manuscript which uses this source code is in preparation.
-As soon as the staus of manuscript is updated, detailed information will be provided.
+Preprint version is available from https://arxiv.org/abs/2004.12741.